SEVEN SURVEYS HAVE PLANNED BY GOVERNMENT OF NEPAL IN FY 2076/77

 3. Nepal Multiple Indicator Cluster Survey (third)

-The Nepal Multiple Indicator Cluster Survey (MICS) was carried out in 2014 by the Central Bureau of Statistics (CBS) as part of the global MICS programme.
-Technical and financial support was provided by the United Nations Children’s Fund (UNICEF).
-The global MICS programme was developed by UNICEF in the 1990s as an international household survey programme to support countries in the collection of internationally comparable data on a wide range of indicators on the situation of children and women.
-MICS surveys measure key indicators that allow countries to generate data for use in policies and programmes, and to monitor progress towards the Millennium Development Goals (MDGs) and other internationally agreed-upon commitments.
-(Ref-Nepal - Multiple Indicator Cluster Survey 2014)
+The global MICS programme was developed by UNICEF in the 1990s as an international household survey initiative aimed at helping countries collect internationally comparable data on a wide range of indicators related to the well-being of children and women.
+MICS surveys generate key statistical indicators that support evidence-based policymaking and programme development, while also enabling countries to monitor progress toward the Millennium Development Goals (MDGs) and other internationally agreed commitments.

 4. Waste Management Baseline Survey 2076